-The Domestic Violence Unit works collaboratively with Probation and Parole, Domestic Violence Shelters, VSN, VWAP, Crown Attorney's Office, Family and Children Services e) "...a summary of the issues dealt with by the Domestic/Family Violence Coordinating Committee..."
+The DVU works collaboratively with Probation and Parole, Domestic Violence Shelters, VSN, VWAP, Crown Attorney's Office, Family and Children Services Niagara, and community agencies to continually evaluate and monitor the Service's response to Domestic/Family Violence occurrences.

+e) "...a summary of the issues dealt with by the Domestic/Family Violence Coordinating Committee..."